alexkasema/alx-higher_level_programming/0x08-python-more_classes/README.md

 An empty class Rectangle that defines a rectangle.
 # 1-rectangle.py
 A class Rectangle that defines a rectangle by width and height.
+# 2-rectangle.py
+A class that defines a rectangle and methods that calculate area and perimeter of the rectangle.